equal8888/Lubuntu-audio-powertool/README.md

 Select Alsa compatible Browser <br>
 Install Chromium and or Palemoon to get audio from www-browser

-4) type in the terminal (replace "X" with the soundcard name)
+4) Type in the terminal (replace "X" with the soundcard name)

 ```
 amixer -c X cset name='IEC958 Playback Switch' on
 ```

-5) reboot
+5) Reboot